codacy/docs/docs/faq/troubleshooting/not-a-member-of-the-organization.md

 # Not a member of the organization

-When you see this message, it means that Codacy can't analyze a commit because the associated email address doesn't belong to any Codacy member or author.
+When you see this message, it means that Codacy can't analyze a commit because the associated email address doesn't belong to any Codacy user.

 You can check which email address is associated with a commit by hovering the cursor on the name of the contributor on the page for the commit: